Zeroth-Order Adaptive Neuron Alignment Based Pruning without Re-Training: Methodology

 \subsection{Non-Uniform Block-Wise Sparsity Distribution}

-The sparsity values for each block in $\mathbf{s}^{\mathcal{B}}_{\lambda_k}$ have been set such as given the sparsity window $[s-\lambda, s+\lambda]$, these schedules work by redistributing the sparsity across blocks in a monotonically \emph{linear} way (i.e., the sparsity of block $i$ is always larger than the sparsity of layer $i-1, \forall i > 1$).
-We select this sparsity schedule for two main reasons: (1) as shown below such a straightforward sparsity schedule is already able to achieve similar results w.r.t. state-of-the art approaches, and (2) to align with the latest discovering in the literature of structured pruning where is consistently demonstrate how deeper blocks are redundant and can be removed with marginal performance degradation \cite{gromov2024unreasonable,men2024shortgpt,kim2024mefomo}.
+Given the sparsity values for each block in $\mathbf{s}^{\mathcal{B}}_{\lambda_k}$ and a selected sparsity window $[s-\lambda, s+\lambda]$, the non-uniform block-wise sparsity schedule redistributes the sparsity across blocks in a monotonically \emph{linear} way (i.e., the sparsity of block $i$ is always larger than the sparsity of layer $i-1, \forall i > 1$) via Eq. \ref{eq:block_selection}.
+We select this sparsity schedule for three main reasons: (1) as shown below such a straightforward sparsity schedule is already able to achieve similar results w.r.t. state-of-the art approaches, (2) to align with the latest discoveries in the literature of structured pruning where is consistently demonstrate how deeper blocks are redundant and can be removed with marginal performance degradation \citep{gromov2024unreasonable,men2024shortgpt,kim2024mefomo}, and (3) to avoid having another sub-routine to select the best sparsity schedule, that, if linked with the block-wise and row-wise $\lambda$ selection, would have lead to have a combinatorial search space.

 We motivated the choice of a linear schedule by testing three straightforward non-uniform sparsity schedules (namely \emph{linear}, \emph{exponential}, and \emph{logarithmic}), which do not require any block scoring for sparsity allocation.
 Table \ref{tab:obs_dist} displays the improvement, w.r.t. uniform distribution (averaged across three different Language Modeling datasets, namely WikiText2, C4, PTB), achieved by the three sparsity schedules using Wanda as pruning algorithm with $\lambda=0.08$.
 The results highlight how non-uniform sparsity schedules, without any block-based scoring, lead to a performance improvement close to OWL's.
 Overall, the \emph{linear} schedule turns out to be the most reliable one since it does not show oscillations in performance across the different sparsity ratios (while this happens for the logarithmic and exponential schedules).